MicrosoftDocs/bing-docs/bing-docs/bing-visual-search/how-to/search-response.md

 ```

-### Text recognition
+## Text recognition

 If the image contains text that the service recognizes, the `displayName` field of one or more of the tags is set to ##TextRecognition.
 The text recognition tag that has the `actionType` field set to TextRecognition contains all the lines of text found in the image.

 The [TextRecognitionAction](../reference/response-objects.md#textrecognitionaction) object includes the `data` field, which is a [TextRegionsModule](../reference/response-objects.md#textregionsmodule) object.
-The `regions` field lists the areas of the image where the service found text.
+The `regions` field lists the areas of the image where text was found.

 ```json
     {